intjelic/python-sfml/doc/source/api/window.rst

       etc.

       :param sfml.window.VideoMode mode: Video mode to use (defines the width, height and depth of the rendering area of the window)
-      :param string title: Title of the window
+      :param str title: Title of the window
       :param sfml.window.Style style: Window style
       :param sfml.window.ContextSettings settings: Additional settings for the underlying OpenGL context